fullstorydev/fullstory-react-library/README.md

 ### 7. useFSNavigate Configuration

 If you would like FullStory to capture custom pagenames and properties we can use the hook `useFSNavigate()`.
-The page name will the set to your custom pagename and the custom properties will be added to the properties captured by the default configuration or page configuration rules.
+The page name will be set to your custom pagename and the custom properties will be added to the properties captured by the default configuration or page configuration rules.

 **Implementation:**